11avnishkumar/cpp/README.md

   }
 };
 int main(){

-// Program to show the concepts of pointer to objects Rectangle r1;
+Rectangle r1;
 Rectangle *p; // pointer of type rectangle. p = &r1; // p stores the address of object/instance of Rectangle class 'r1'